zloop1982/TizFbExample/README.txt

 Setting up TizFbExample App:
 ----------------------------

-1. At file android/res/strings.xml in line 9:
+1. At file android/res/strings.xml in line 11:
    replace <app_id here> with the app ID witch is displayed at the dashboard of your Facebook App.
 2. At your apps dashboard go to settings and click there on the “Advanced” tab.
-   Now your should see a field called “Client Token”.
+   Now you should see a field called “Client Token”.
 Copy this token and replace
    <client_token here> at file src/mainWindow.cpp in line 22.

 Now if everything worked well you should be ready to compile and run TizFbExample.